-We are much more aware of mental illness than we used to be, and so is the entertainment industry.
-Let’s take look at 5 TV shows that tackled mental health and got it right.
+We are much more aware of mental health than we used to be, and so is the entertainment industry.
+Here are 5 TV shows that tackle the subject and get it right.

 Legion is not an easy TV show to watch.
 It’s confusing at best, and it requires your full attention all the time.
 You won’t always understand what’s going on – in fact, you hardly ever will, at the beginning.
 But it’s also fascinating, and it originates from a simple and yet really effective premise: what would mental illness look like if it affected the brain of a very powerful mutant?
 Legion deals with mental health in a subtler way than the other shows on this list, but the result is engaging and meaningful, and one that you’ll never forget.

 with Hayden Panettiere, Clare Bowen, Charles Esten, Connie Britton, Chris Carmack, Sam Palladio, Jonathan Jackson, Lennon and Maisy Stella